Directory of Special Education Services

 Parent Advisory Committee (PAC)

-The parent partner is a trained independent contracted professional that are provided in the home to support parents who need assistance in managing their children's behaviors positively.
+The parent partner is a trained independent contracted professional that is provided in the home to support parents who need assistance in managing their children's behaviors positively.
+These services are determined on an individual basis by the Admission, Review and Dismissal (ARD) committee.

 Personal Marketing Co-op for Special Education Students